• Home

-Is it Better to Rent or Buy in Dubai?
+Is it Better to Buy or Rent in Dubai?
 Rent vs Buy Calculator Can Help You Decide

-First, here are 5 key questions you need to ask yourself before going into the rent vs buy debate.
+There are no one-size-fits-all answer, but here are 5 key questions you can ask yourself before going into the “Is it better to buy or rent?” debate.

 1. How long do you intend to live in Dubai?